ZhuoxingZhang/mixed-covers/README.md

 >3.
 JDK & JDBC
 >> Our code was developed in JAVA.
 As a consequence, please specify a JDK with version 8 or later.
 At the moment, we are using JDBC (version 8.0.26) as a connector to MySQL databases.
 # Experiments
-In line with our paper, our experiments are organized into five sections.
+Our experiments are organized into seven sections.
 For each of them, you can run different code/scripts:
 >1.
 Number of Keys on Real-World Schemata
 >> In this experiment, we connected to [the relational data repository](https://relational.fit.cvut.cz) to check how many uniqueness constraints (primary key plus additional UNIQUE constraints) are i) specified or ii) valid on some public databases.
 Results are available for a variety of databases, including the numbers on each of the tables in each of the databases <kbd>Artifact/02 - Experiments/1 - Number of Keys on Real-World Schemata/</kbd>.
 The paper contains only a summary of them.